mitre/holcmapr/README.md

 ## Data Sources & Citation

-If you're using `holcmapr` or any of it's content, please cite us and let us know you're using it at opensource@mitre.org.
+If you're using `holcmapr` or any of its content, please cite us and let us know you're using it at opensource@mitre.org.
 To see citation information for `holcmapr`, enter the following in the console window:

 ```r
 citation("holcmapr")